ton-community/ton-docs/docs/develop/howto/config-params.md

 The parameters to get-method `proposal_storage_price` are the critical flag (0 in this case), the time interval during which this proposal will be active (1.1 Megaseconds), the total amount of bits (104) and cell references (0) in the data.
 The latter two quantities can be seen in the output of `create-config-proposal.fif`.

-We see that one has to pay 2.3408 Toncoins to create this proposal.
-It is better to add at least 1.5 Tonoins to the message to pay for the processing fees, so we are going to send 4 Toncoins along with the request (all excess Toncoins will be returned back).
-Now we use `wallet.fif` (or the corresponding Fift script for the wallet we are using) to create a transfer from our wallet to the configuration smart contract carrying 4 Toncoins and the body from `config-msg-body.boc`.
+We see that one has to pay 2.3408 Toncoin to create this proposal.
+It is better to add at least 1.5 Tonoin to the message to pay for the processing fees, so we are going to send 4 Toncoin along with the request (all excess Toncoin will be returned back).
+Now we use `wallet.fif` (or the corresponding Fift script for the wallet we are using) to create a transfer from our wallet to the configuration smart contract carrying 4 Toncoin and the body from `config-msg-body.boc`.
 This usually looks like:

 ```
 $ fift -s wallet.fif my-wallet -1:5555555555555555555555555555555555555555555555555555555555555555 31 4. -B config-msg-body.boc